-Q1: How many times do I attempt to send an Internet E I package unsuccessfully before I notify my partner?59 Q2: Do I send my 'gisb-acknowledgement-receipt' before or after I decrypt the Internet ET package?59 Q3: What cryptographic algorithms should we use or not use?60 Q4: Use of 'time-c-qualifier' across quadrants.
-We understand that the retail quadrants require the 'time-c-qualifier' for 'gisb-acknowledgement-receipt', while the WGQ does not require this data element.
-If we participate in multiple quadrants, which standard do we use?
-60 Q5: NAESB EDM / AS2 Compatibility.
-What is the status of NAESB compatibility with AS2?60 Q6: Atomic Clock Synchronization.
-How often do we need to synchronize our system clocks with an atomic clock?60 Q7: Internet Continuous Connection.
-As an end user, do I need a continuously-connected internet Web server to participate in the Internet EDM in the energy industry, or can I just use a dial-up connection to my ISP and my favorite shrink-wrapped browser software?60 Q8: Use of ANSI X12.58.
-If we use ANSI X12.58 encryption do we still need to use OpenPGP or PGP encryption?60 Q9: What does NAESB recommend for the OpenPGP/PGP descriptive text?60
+Q1: How many times do I attempt to send an Internet ET package unsuccessfully before I notify Q2: Do I send my 'gisb-acknowledgement-receipt' before or after I decrypt the Internet ET Q4: Use of 'time-c-qualifier' across guadrants.
+We understand that the retail guadrants require the 'time-c-qualifier' for 'gisb-acknowledgement-receipt', while the WGQ does not require this data element.
+If we participate in multiple quadrants, which standard do we use?60 Q5: NAESB EDM / AS2 Compatibility.
+What is the status of NAESB compatibility with AS2?..60 Q6: Atomic Clock Synchronization.
+How often do we need to synchronize our system clocks with an atomic clock?......60 Q7: Internet Continuous Connection.
+As an end user, do I need a continuously-connected internet Web server to participate in the Internet EDM in the energy industry, or can I just use a dial-up connection to my ISP and my favorite shrink-wrapped browser software?....60 Q8: Use of ANSI X12.58.
+If we use ANSI X12.58 encryption do we still need to use OpenPGP or PGP encryption?60 Q9: What does NAESB recommend for the OpenPGP/PGP descriptive text?......60